-The Q90 has an extremely fast response time.
-There is only a very small blur trail behind fast-moving objects and the only transition with significant overshoot is the 0-20% transition, which corresponds to very dark shades.
+The Samsung Q90R has an outstanding response time.
+There's only a very small blur trail behind fast-moving objects, but there's significant overshoot is the 0-20% transition, causing some artifacts in dark scenes.

-The Q90R uses PWM dimming to dim the backlight.
+This TV uses PWM dimming to dim the backlight.
 Flicker is always present but becomes more severe at lower brightness.
 However, since the flicker frequency is 960Hz most people won't see it.

-The Q90R has an excellent black frame insertion feature that helps make the image crisper.
+The Samsung Q90R has an excellent black frame insertion feature that helps make the image crisper.
 Just setting Auto Motion Plus to 'Custom' changes the flicker to 120Hz, as explained in the Flicker-Free box.
 If you do not want to add any soap opera effect you should set Blur Reduction and Judder Reduction to '0.'
 If you enable LED Clear Motion, the flicker changes to 60Hz.

 In 'Game' mode, the flicker frequency is always 120Hz, and enabling LED Clear Motion in Game Motion Plus changes the flicker frequency to 60Hz.

-The Q90 can interpolate content up to 120fps.
+The Samsung Q90R can interpolate content up to 120fps.
 To enable motion interpolation you must set Auto Motion Plus to 'Custom.'
 The Blur Reduction slider affects only high frame rate content (ex.
 60 fps).
 The Judder Reduction slider affects low frame rate content (ex.
 30 fps).
 To obtain the best possible results you should adjust those sliders to your liking.
 For our test, we kept both at max.
 Motion interpolation looks okay although some artifacts can be noticed at times.
 When the action becomes too intense the TV stops interpolating.

 Note: When Auto Motion Plus is enabled, the TV's flicker changes to 120Hz, as explained in the Flicker-Free box.

-Due to the very fast response time of the Q90, low frame rate content is held on screen for longer periods of time, which can cause the image to appear to stutter.
+Due to the very fast response time of the Samsung Q90R, low frame rate content is held on screen for longer periods of time, which can cause the image to appear to stutter.
 If you find this stutter bothersome, you can reduce it by enabling motion interpolation or the optional black frame insertion feature.